vgaysin1/AI-in-RStudio/airway-package-API.md

 ## Questions

-1. **Why you may want to keep your script lean and open a new .R script containing only the necessary code when asking Gander for help?**
+1. **When utilizing an AI coding assistant like gander that automatically injects background context (such as your surrounding script, cursor position, and active R environment) into a prompt, why would a researcher use the gander_peek() function?**

-  > A. To automatically install missing Bioconductor package dependencies
+  > A. To permanently clear all active ellmer chat history and reset your cloud API key.
   >
-  > B. To prevent background code clutter from sending unrelated context and confusing the assistant
+  > B. To check the exact context and prompt sent to the AI in your last request, helping you debug if it misunderstood your workspace.
   >
-  > C. To permanently save your workspace environment variables to disk
+  > C. To automatically force a local model to switch over to a cloud-hosted API provider.
   >
-  > D. To ensure your API key remains hidden from the R console history
+  > D. To bypass the manual data loading step (data(airway)) entirely for Bioconductor datasets.
   >

-Correct Answer: B (A long script sends a pile of unrelated code, adding unnecessary context noise).
+Correct Answer: B (gander_peek() returns the underlying ellmer chat object from your most recent interaction, allowing you to verify what background context and snippets were actually sent to the AI model).

 ---